-Another mistake drivers make is thinking that all notations of an offense on your driving record drop off after three years.
+Another mistake drivers make is thinking that all notations of an offense on their driving records drop off after three years.
 Such is not true.
 In fact, the Bureau of Motor Vehicles (BMV) has a complete driving record on each driver, reflecting everything that driver has been cited for in their entire driving history.

-Because of Habitual Traffic Violator laws, it is actually the last ten years that a driver should be most concerned about.
+Because of habitual traffic violator laws, it is actually the last 10 years that a driver should be most concerned about.

-If a driver has more than one conviction of certain specified traffic offenses, you may be classified by the BMV as an Habitual Traffic Violator or HTV.
+If a driver has more than one conviction of certain specified traffic offenses, he or she may be classified by the BMV as a habitual traffic violator or HTV.
 There are three categories of habitual traffic violators, which we call (1) The Big; (2) The Bad; and (3) The Ugly.

 (1) The Big (9-30-10-4(c))

-The BMV will classify you as a 4(c) habitual violator if you have accumulated at least ten judgments within a 10 year period for any traffic violation other than parking or equipment failure tickets not arising from the same incident.
+The BMV will classify you as a 4(c) habitual violator if you have accumulated at least 10 judgments within a 10-year period for any traffic violation other than parking or equipment failure tickets not arising from the same incident.
 At least one of the judgments must be from category 1 or 2 above.